Estate AdministrationLet Us Guide You Through the Process

 We Invite You to Schedule a Free Estate Administration Consultation

 What is an Estate?

-An Estate is all the real and personal property that a person owns at the time of their death.
+An estate is all the real estate and personal property that a person owns at the time of their death.
 Keep in mind, that the debts of the person who passed away are also considered part of their estate.

-What does an Executor or Personal Representative do?
+What does the Executor, Administrator, and Personal Representative do?

-If a loved one asks you to be the executor, or you are appointed the personal representative of their estate, you may have no idea how to respond.
-Keep in mind, this is an important decision to make, and should not be made lightly.
+If a loved one asks you to be the Executor, or you are appointed by the court to be the Administrator of the estate, you will be in charge of administering the estate.
+Keep in mind this is an important decision to make, and should not be made lightly.
 Before you agree, you should have a good understanding of what your duties would be.
 Although no two estates are alike, some general duties include:

 - Making a list of the beneficiaries

 - Publishing a notice of the estate in the local newspaper

 - Keeping records and providing the court an accounting at the end of the process